• Skip to primary navigation

 BREAKFAST TIP: Get to the restaurant before 9:00 to minimize the wait for a table.

-a woman sitting at a table with a menu
+Woman sitting at a table with a menu at My Hilton Stay on Kauai's Wailua Bay

 Aprilyn showing us to our table for breakfast.